 important.

 The idea of treating heart failure situations in dilated cardiomyopathy or similar states with augmentation of the dual chamber pacing by stimulating the left ventricle in synchrony with the right ventricle as well to increase the force of overall contraction of the heart was unique.
-This form of bi-ventricular and atrial pacing is known as the cardiac re-synchronisation therapy (CRT).
+This form of bi-ventricular and atrial pacing is known as cardiac re-synchronisation therapy (CRT).
 Back-up ventricular pacing is a feature of both these conditions.
 Cardiac re-synchronisation therapy was first used in a clinical set-up in 1996.
-Classic indication included an ejection fraction ≤35% and a QRS duration of ≥ 120 ms. 2001 is the year when CRT was approved for treatment in advanced heart failure.
-The procedure,now catheter driven, is less invasive, better tolerated, and helps those patients in whom the ultimate answer is heart transplant.
+Classic indications included an ejection fraction of ≤35% and a QRS duration of ≥ 120 ms. 2001 is the year when CRT was approved for treatment in advanced heart failure.
+The procedure, now catheter-driven, is less invasive, better tolerated, and helps those patients in whom the ultimate answer is a heart transplant.
 Parallel work continued with the goal of having a narrow QRS complex with pacemakers.
 AV nodal pacing, His bundle pacing and left bundle branch (LBBB) pacing can do this.

 The recent programmers can interrogate and assess the newer implantable devices as well.

-In advanced areas an automated defibrillator is available everywhere, even in stores and kiosks, for saving life in sudden cardiac arrest situations.
-Before off-pump surgery became common, AC fibrilators were used for induction of ventricular fibrillation to avoid cross-clamping the aorta and completing an anastomosis fast.
+In advanced areas, an automated defibrillator is available everywhere, even in stores and kiosks, to save lives in sudden cardiac arrest situations.
+Before off-pump surgery became common, AC fibrillators were used for induction of ventricular fibrillation to avoid cross-clamping the aorta and completing an anastomosis fast.
 This, however, did not appear popular due to the biopsy appearance of extensive sub-endocardial infarction in these individuals.

 The cost is high and higher is the cost with additional features.
-Physicians want MRI compatible pacemakers now as MRI help in better tissue diagnosis and differentiation.
-With introduction of MRI conditional systems, the changes involved the use of non-ferromagnetic alloys for the circuitry and the can.
+Physicians want MRI-compatible pacemakers now as MRI helps in better tissue diagnosis and differentiation.
+With the introduction of MRI conditional systems, the changes involved the use of non-ferromagnetic alloys for the circuitry and the can.
 The industry ensures that only MRI conditional pacemakers are available in the market and the patient with the party has to buy it at a higher price.
-Factors that affect the patient in MRI are : --
+Factors that affect the patient in MRI are: --

 1. The static magnetic force.